mc12345678/documentation/content/dev/code/notifiers.md

 First, I have set the options for the system in the class itself.
 This is obviously a bad idea, and it would be much better to have an admin module to set these options.

-Second, notice that we are actually watching for two events in the one class.
+Second, notice that we are actually watching for three events in the one class.

 ```
-$_SESSION['cart']->attach($this, array('NOTIFIER_CART_ADD_CART_END', 'NOTIFIER_CART_REMOVE_END'));
+$_SESSION['cart']->attach($this, array('NOTIFIER_CART_ADD_CART_END', 'NOTIFIER_CART_REMOVE_END', NOTIFIER_CART_RESET_END'));
 ```

-so we are watching for the `NOTIFIER_CART_ADD_CART_END` and `NOTIFIER_CART_REMOVE_END` of the shopping_cart class.
+so we are watching for the `NOTIFIER_CART_ADD_CART_END`, `NOTIFIER_CART_REMOVE_END`, and `NOTIFIER_CART_RESET_END` of the shopping_cart class.

 The update class is extremely simple but in its simplicity manages to do all the work we require of it.
 It first tests to see if the total in the cart is over the threshold and, if it hasn't already, adds the free product to the cart.
+It also "remembers" if the customer has specifically removed the free product and if so, prevents auto-matically adding it back.
+Further when the content in the cart toggles around the threshold the product is removed and added back (although will do so even if the user had previously purposefully removed the product).

-It then tests to see if the cart total has dropped below the threshold and, if the free product is in the cart, removes it.
+It then tests to see if the cart total has dropped below the threshold and, if the free product is in the cart, removes it and prepares to allow auto-adding it back when the cart total exceeds the threshold.

 Now that was cool, how about something a little more difficult.

 ### Another Real World Example

 Again we return to the Shopping Cart and promotions.
 Another oft-requested feature is the BOGOF promotion, or Buy One Get One Free.
 This is a little more difficult to achieve than our previous example, as there is some manipulation needed of the cart totals.
-However as you will see it is still pretty much a breeze.
+However, as you will see it is still pretty much a breeze.

 ```
 <?php